tadhgboyle/tab/README.md

     - New users
     - Price changes
     - Etc
-- Add stock/inventory features
 - Bulk change prices of items (Everything 10% *off* or everything 20% *more* etc)
 - Add Manager role.
     - All Cashier permissions + adding/editing products
-- Merge index and orders page with ajax for better preformance
 - Add PDF printing of all users transactions
 - For parents to pay off balance possibly integrate with Square/Paypal API
 - Seperate orders, users and stats into weeks (Like Green Bay)